jfarrimo/frycook/INSTRUCTIONS.md

 Example:

-    awesome_recipes           # root directory
+    sample                     # root directory
-      packages                # directory for the package files hosts                 # root for hosts package files etc                 # corresponds to /etc on the target server hosts.tmplt       # template that becomes /etc/hosts on the target server nginx                 # root for nginx package files etc                 # corresponds to /etc directory on the target server default           # corresponds to /etc/default directory on the target server nginx           # corresponds to /etc/default/nginx file on the target server nginx             # corresponds to /etc/nginx directory on target server conf.d          # corresponds to /etc/nginx/conf.d directory on target server nginx.conf      # corresponds to /etc/nginx/nginx.conf file on target server sites-available # corresponds to /etc/nginx/sites-available directory on target server default       # corresponds to /etc/nginx/sites-available/default directory on target server sites-enabled   # corresponds to /etc/nginx/sites-enable directory on target server srv                 # corresponds to /srv directory on the target server www               # corresponds to /srv/www directory on the target server 50x.html        # corresponds to /srv/www/50x.html file on target server index.html      # corresponds to /srv/www/index.html file on target server setup                   # directory for non-package files
+      packages                 # directory for the package files example_com            # root for example_com package files etc                  # corresponds to /etc on the target server nginx              # corresponds to /etc/nginx on the target server sites-available  # corresponds to /etc/nginx/sites-available on the target server example.com    # corresponds to /etc/nginx/sites-available/example.com on the target server hosts                  # root for hosts package files etc                  # corresponds to /etc on the target server hostname.tmplt     # template that becomes /etc/hostname on the target server hosts.tmplt        # template that becomes /etc/hosts on the target server nginx                  # root for nginx package files etc                  # corresponds to /etc directory on the target server default            # corresponds to /etc/default directory on the target server nginx            # corresponds to /etc/default/nginx file on the target server nginx              # corresponds to /etc/nginx directory on target server nginx.conf       # corresponds to /etc/nginx/nginx.conf file on target server sites-available  # corresponds to /etc/nginx/sites-available directory on target server default        # corresponds to /etc/nginx/sites-available/default directory on target server fck_delete.txt # lists files to delete from /etc/nginx/sites-available on target server srv                  # corresponds to /srv directory on the target server www                # corresponds to /srv/www directory on the target server 50x.html         # corresponds to /srv/www/50x.html file on target server index.html       # corresponds to /srv/www/index.html file on target server postfix                # root for postfix package files etc                  # corresponds to /etc directory on the target server aliases            # corresponds to /etc/aliases directory on the target server mailname.tmplt     # template that becomes /etc/mailname on the target server postfix            # corresponds to /etc/postfix directory on the target server main.cf.tmplt    # template that becomes /etc/postfix/main.cf on the target server shorewall              # root for shorewall package files etc                  # corresponds to /etc directory on the target server default            # corresponds to /etc/default directory on the target server shorewall        # corresponds to /etc/default/shorewall directory on the target server shorewall          # corresponds to /etc/shorewall directory on the target server interfaces.tmplt # template that becomes /etc/shorewall/interfaces on the target server ssh                    # root for ssh package files etc                  # corresponds to /etc directory on the target server ssh                # corresponds to /etc/ssh directory on the target server sshd_config      # corresponds to /etc/ssh/sshd_config directory on the target server setup                    # directory for non-package files
-        comp_test1.json       # included environment file for computer test1
+        comp_dev.json          # included environment file for computer named dev environment.json       # environment file
-        environment.json      # environment file
+        requirements.txt       # python pip requirements file
         runner.sh              # wrapper for frycooker that sets PYTHONPATH settings.json          # settings file
-        cookbooks             # directory to hold the cookbooks package __init__.py         # define the cookbook list here and import all cookbook classes base.py             # cookbook referencing all the recipes for a base server setup web.py              # cookbook for make a base server into a web server recipes               # directory to hold the recipes package __init__.py         # define the recipe list here and import all recipe classes example_com.py      # recipe for setting up example.com on a web server hosts.py            # recipe for setting up the /etc/hosts file nginx.py            # recipe for setting up nginx root.py             # recipe for setting the root user's authorized_keys file
+        cookbooks              # directory to hold the cookbooks package __init__.py          # define the cookbook list here and import all cookbook classes base.py              # cookbook referencing all the recipes for a base server setup web.py               # cookbook for make a base server into a web server recipes                # directory to hold the recipes package __init__.py          # define the recipe list here and import all recipe classes example_com.py       # recipe for setting up example.com on a web server fail2ban.py          # recipe for setting up fail2ban hosts.py             # recipe for setting up the /etc/hosts file nginx.py             # recipe for setting up nginx postfix.py           # recipe for setting up postfix root_user.py         # recipe for setting the root user's authorized_keys file shorewall.py         # recipe for setting up shorewall ssh.py               # recipe for setting up ssh

 Recipes
 =======